xackery/rebuildeq-v1/deploy/hugo/content/post/CT-loot.md

 date = "2018-11-06T13:28:18-07:00"
-description = "Cazic Thule's Loot is Updated" images = ["post/images/CT-loot-updated.png"] tags = ["zone", "tier", "bugs", "feat", "card", "teleport", "taks", "npc"] title = "Cazic Thule's Loot is Updated"
+description = "Cazic Thule's Loot is Updated" images = ["post/images/CT-loot-updated.png"] tags = ["zone", "tier", "bugs", "feat", "card", "teleport", "tasks", "npc"] title = "Cazic Thule's Loot is Updated"
 +++
 * Cazic Thule's loot table has been updated to velious era.
 * Keeper of Souls no longer despawns on a timer.
 * Ice Burrowers in Western Wastes no longer summon.
 * Added (Armor Quest) tag to Lieutenant Bythgar in Thurgadin.
-#### Some items that were previously patched:
+* The below items were patched previously...
 * Zones are now static!
 * Dry Sapara now lets people into Veeshan's Peak.
 * Fixed an issue where T1 players were doing reduced damage to T1 bosses.